top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 ### Recording rosbag log of Duckiebot maneuvers

-For recording the ROsbag, the Duckiebot has to be placed in front of the chessboard at a distance of slightly more than 1 meter in front of the chessboard (~2 duckie tiles), as shown in the image.
+For recording the Rosbag, the Duckiebot has to be placed in front of the chessboard at a distance of slightly more than 1 meter in front of the chessboard (~2 duckie tiles), as shown in the image.
 The heading has to be set iteratively to maximize the time the Duckiebot sees the chessboard.

 <div figure-id="fig:calibration_setup" figure-caption="The calibration setup">
      <img src="calibration_setup.jpg" style='width: 30em'/>
 </div>

-Run the calibration procedure
+You then have to run the calibration procedure

     duckiebot $ roslaunch calibration commands.launch veh:=robot name